Featured Partner Scholarships: February 2023

 Amcor Technical School Scholarship

 Amcor is a global leader in developing and producing responsible packaging for food, beverage, pharmaceutical, medical, home and personal care, and other products.
-Through Amcor Cares, the company supports the communities where its colleagues live and work.
-In 2022, they are launching a scholarship program to support the next generation of skilled and technical workers, and tradespeople.
+Through Amcor Cares, the company supports the communities where its colleagues live and work—and that includes the Amcor Technical School Scholarship, now in its second year of supporting the next generation of skilled and technical workers, and tradespeople.

-Scholarship recipients must also reside in one of the following states:
+Scholarship recipients must also reside in one of the following 15 states: Arkansas; California; Illinois; Indiana; Iowa; Kentucky; Louisiana; Minnesota; Missouri; New York; North Carolina; Ohio; Oklahoma; Pennsylvania or Wisconsin.

-In addition, you must have the equivalent of a 2.0 GPA on a 4.0 scale, and plan to enroll in fulltime study at an accredited two-year college or vocational-technical school for the entire upcoming academic year.
+In addition, you must have a 2.0 GPA on a 4.0 scale (or its equivalent), and plan to enroll in fulltime study at an accredited two-year college or vocational-technical school for the entire upcoming academic year.

-If that’s you, and you’re looking for help paying for school, don’t miss out on this program!
+If that’s you, and you are looking for help paying for school, don’t miss out on this program!

 Andreas Heiberg Scholarship